gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 All the options and code can be easily copied _(exported)_ or imported with this.

-The bundlers generate a panel-options.json file which makes it pretty easy to copy the generated code into the panel.
+The bundlers generate a panel-options.json file, making it easy to copy the generated code into the panel.